This carrot cake baked oatmeal is a healthy, breakfast twist on a classic dessert. It’s also vegan and can be made gluten-free using gluten-free oats.

 Prepare flax seed eggs by mixing the flax seed and water together.
 Set to the side to thicken.

-Mix together all ingredients in a large bowl.
+Mix together all remaining ingredients in a large bowl.
+Stir in flax seed eggs.

 Pour mixture into a baking dish or ramekins.